Patrick O’Heffernan. Host, Music FridayLive!,

 I have avoided opera my whole life, despite entreaties from friends and family.
 Crisia may have changed my tune.
 Sitting a few feet from her, hearing the clarity and drama of her voice moving up and down impossibly high scales, swooping, piercing, sailing, I was practically hypnotized.
 If you had told me that the opening of a pop music act would be four operatic pieces I would have not believed you, but there they were and I loved it.
 She left the microphone to wild cheers and went upstairs to change.

 Crisia returned in a formal black and white dress, accompanied by dancer Adriana Rafaela in a shimmering green gown.
 As Rafaela swirled and leapt to the pounding of the tom toms and the melodies of viola and flute, Crisia’s voice floated throughout the converted soundstage like an eagle.
 Crisia gave us several more songs, finished the set and went upstairs for a costume change.
 The Mata family lined up at microphones, introduced by bassist Angelica Mata, a regular with Sin Color.
-Tonight she played a vihuela (small Mexican guitar) and was joined by her mother, father and little sister in a mariachi quartet that the audience wooping and cheering.
+Tonight she played a vihuela (small Mexican guitar) and was joined by her mother, father and little sister in a mariachi quartet that got the audience wooping and cheering.

 Crisia returned in red shirt and skirt, again accompanied by Adriana Rafaela, in a flaming red and white flowered flamenco dress.
 As a young flamenco guitarist strummed and Crisia filled with room with a plaintive bolero, Rafaela undulated and tapped across the studio floor.
 The piece ended with shouts of “ole!” from a delighted audience.
 Crisia left for another costume change as the Mata family took the microphone for a traditional Mexican love song.
 Angelica and her father strummed vihuelas while her mother and sister played violins.
 Angelica sang and then turned the vocal center over to her mother and sister who sang solo and then joined Angelica, harmonizing on the final verses.

 Crisia returned in a simple green flowered print dress and 6-inch gleaming silver platform boots.
 She picked up a vihuela and delivered a brace of love songs in Spanish with an emotional depth and majesty created by her voice, thundering symphonic percussion, jazz saxophone and stirring strings.
-As the tom-toms pounded, the bongos fired away and the violins rippled, Crisia’s voice filled the studio with love, passion and aguish.
+As the tom-toms pounded, the bongos fired away and the violins rippled, Crisia’s voice filled the studio with love, passion and anguish.
 Her face flowed from ecstasy to agony while her body swayed as if she were in another dimension.
 If you closed your eyes you could be in her beautiful movie.

-Sin Colorquestra was conceived over 2 years ago and an initial recording made but put aside because of the complexity of mixing and mastering properly.
+Sin Colorquestra was conceived over 2 years ago and an initial recording made but then put aside because of the complexity of mixing and mastering properly.
 The Orquestra has performed three other times, including once in a house.
-This is the first time the Orquestra was able to perform and record with a full support team – 10 people – and film.
+This is the first time the Orquestra was able to perform and record with a full support team – 10 people – and also film.
 While Crisia and David have been learning how to assemble, manage, perform and record with an orchestra, Sin Color, the band made up of the duo and favored accompanists, has built a following with live performances, their album Frutas and their singles, amassing over 300,000 streams on Spotify.

 David tells me that the goal is to re-record another live performance and release a live DVD soon.
 When they do, the metamorphosis from a band to an orquestra will be complete.
 Each time they perform they do something no one else has done, that I know of and I think they may be making history.
 In the meantime, I am enjoying witnessing the magic.